vatlab/sos-papermill/README.md

 papermill --engine sos [other options]
 ```

-## Note
+Note that `parameters` can be defined in both `SoS` and subkernel cells.
+In the latter case

-The `parameters` cells have to in SoS kernel because papermill will only inject SoS cells.
+the parameters should be passed in Python syntax and the parameters will be automatically
-A warning will be given if non-SoS parameter cells are encountered.
+transferred to the subkernel using a `%put` magic.